 The Aerosol Robotic Network (AERONET) (Holben et al., 1998) provides measurements of aerosol optical depth (AOD) for analysis of the optical properties.
-Aerosol mass spectrometer (AMS) measurements give quantitative measurements of the chemical composition of submicron non-refractory aerosol mass (NR-PM1) with high temporal resolution (Canagaratna et al., 2007).
+Aerosol mass spectrometer (AMS) measurements give quantitative measurements of the chemical composition of submicron nonrefractory aerosol mass (NR-PM1) with high temporal resolution (Canagaratna et al., 2007).
 AMS data collected at several sites throughout Europe during measurement campaigns of the EMEP/EUCAARI project in October 2008 and March 2009 were used, as well as from an EMEP intensive campaign in June 2006.
-Homogenized measurements of aerosol size distribution from scanning mobility particle sizer (SMPS) and differential mobility particle sizer (DMPS) instruments were provided in Asmi et al. (2011) as a result of the EUSAAR project and data from the GUAN network (Birmili et al., 2009), with 24 measurement sites in Europe.
-Figure 1 shows the locations of ground-based stations used in our evaluation.
+No evaluation of elemental carbon has been made, as the different measurement techniques used make even inter-station comparison difficult (Andreae and Gelencsér, 2006), and devising a homogenized dataset was out of scope for this work.
+Homogenized measurements of aerosol size distribution from scanning mobility particle